statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

   - `forceMove(m,s,p,S') >> Open(n) == Challenge(m,s,p)` for some `m > n`

 However, in the context of the Ethereum blockchain, this is not sufficient.
-Alice applies `forceMove` by calling a state-modifying function on an Ethereum smart contract in some transaction.
+Alice applies `forceMove` by calling a adjudicator state-modifying function on an Ethereum smart contract in some transaction.
 The transaction is not recorded immediately, and once Bob sees her transaction, he might attempt to front-run her transaction with a different action in his own transaction.
-If his transaction is recorded first, it might change the state in such a way that Alice's transaction reverts.
+If his transaction is recorded first, it might change the adjudicator state in such a way that Alice's transaction reverts.

 # Version 2: Gas-optimization

 The situation is worsened by an optimization we've done to save on gas fees.
-A hash of the entire channel state is stored in a single `bytes32` slot on-chain.
+A hash of the entire adjudicator state is stored in a single `bytes32` slot on-chain.
-Therefore, when applying an action, the participant must provide the current state as a part of the calldata.
+Therefore, when applying an action, the participant must provide the current adjudicator state as a part of the calldata.
-If the hash of the provided state does not match the stored value, the action has no effect.
+If the hash of the provided adjudicator state does not match the stored value, the action has no effect.

 | State       | Action             | NextState   | Requirements |
 | ----------- | ------------------ | ----------- | ------------ |